 You can join the school’s parent-teacher association or organization (PTA or PTO) or volunteer to assist an individual teacher.
 PTAs have evolved beyond bake sales and other fundraisers.
 Today’s parents are using their professional skills to bring substantive improvements to schools, such as upgrading computer labs, landscaping school grounds and introducing academic enrichment programs.

 7. Take a leadership role at school.
 There are plenty of opportunities for parents to become decision makers at schools.
 In addition to the PTA or PTO, you can offer to serve on the school site council, which oversees academic planning for the school, or on a district-wide committee or task force.
 Schools and districts often have committees related to curriculum, student health, after school programs, technology and more.
 Taking on a leadership role will give you a better appreciation of the complexities of education and will help you be a more informed advocate for your child’s school.

 8. Evaluate your school’s performance.
 More and more data is becoming available to parents to help them understand how their schools are performing.
 On GreatSchools.org, you can find out test scores and lots of other facts.
 Depending on which state you live in, the data offered may include enrollment, teacher experience, the student-teacher ratio, socioeconomic status or the number of students per computer.
 You can also compare your children’s schools to other schools using the Compare Schools tool.

 9. Help your school improve.
 Once you know where your school stands, you can play a part in helping all children succeed.
-Parents around the U.S. are having a direct impact on school success by organizing after-school tutoring programs, bringing in speakers for parent education programs, starting academic enrichment workshops and introducing other school improvement projects.
+Parents around the United States are having a direct impact on school success by organizing after-school tutoring programs, bringing in speakers for parent education programs, starting academic enrichment workshops and introducing other school improvement projects.

 To get inspired, you can read about other parents who have made changes at their schools.